 Fig. 4-5.
 Scalp, calvaria.

 Loose connective tissue enables the skin, connective tissue, and epicranial aponeurosis to slide above the periosteum.
-One can grab and move one’s hair to feel those three layers slide against the periosteum.

 < Cranial meninges >